xzarulin7/FedDSR/README.md

 *(Note: Exact quantitative tables will be updated upon paper acceptance.
 Please refer to the manuscript for comprehensive benchmarking.)*

----

-## 🖼️ Qualitative Results

-We provide visual comparisons to substantiate the quantitative improvements against other state-of-the-art architectures.

-![Qualitative Results Comparison]
-*(Figure 2: Super-resolution reconstruction outputs.
-Our proposed method on the right demonstrates superior edge-preservation and artifact reduction compared to standard baselines.)*

----

 ## 🛠️ Installation